kijiproject/kiji/kijiproject.github.com/_posts/tutorials/music-recommendation/DEVEL/2012-01-01-recommendation-producer.md

 {% endhighlight %}

 ### Running the Example
-When we run this example, we again need to need specify which [`KijiTable`]({{site.api_schema_DEVEL}}/KijiTable.html) we want to use to back our KeyValueStore.
+When we run this example, we again need to specify which [`KijiTable`]({{site.api_schema_DEVEL}}/KijiTable.html) we want to use to back our KeyValueStore.
 This time, we will override the KeyValueStore binding from the command line using an XML configuration file (located at ${KIJI_HOME}/examples/music/KVStoreConfig.xml).